zeta-chain/protocol-contracts/scripts/deploy/readme.md

 **GatewayEVM**

-Deploy a wew implementation of the GatewayEVM:
+Deploy a new implementation of the GatewayEVM:

 ```
 forge script scripts/deploy/deterministic/DeployGatewayEVMImplementation.s.sol \